Pasar al contenido principal Saltar al pie de página del mapa del sitio

 What Is an Exempt Employee?

 When it comes to the FLSA, what does exempt mean?
-An employee properly classified as exempt is not covered by the FLSA provisions on minimum wage and overtime pay.
+An employee properly classified as exempt is not covered by the FLSA’s minimum wage and overtime pay provisions.
 Typically, they are paid on a salary basis in return for professional services.

 What Is an Example of an Exempt Employee?

 Exempt positions generally require the routine exercise of discretion and independent judgment and meet the other duties standards for the exemption categories as defined by the DOL.
-Applying the duties test may help you to determine which positions will typically be filled by exempt employees in your organization.
-Examples may include the following:
+Applying the duties test for exempt employees may help you determine which positions are typically filled by exempt employees in your organization.

 • Business executives